Essex Resists organizes Juneteenth rally at Five Corners

 “It’s a holiday that has, of course, a celebratory feel to it because of the emancipation, but I think we can see very clearly that emancipation wasn’t the only step that needed to be taken, and the racism of slavery just got codified into laws and policies that have continued on in our country,” said Adams.

 Upon arrival, protesters received a yellow postcard with the name of a Black person who had been killed by a police officer.
-Their instructions were to hold up the card along with their various Black Lives Matter signage, face the center of Five Corners and say the name aloud at 6:00 PM.
-Protesters then stood in silence for eight minutes and 46 seconds, the same amount of time that George Floyd’s neck lay under Derek Chauvin’s knee.
-Essex Resists’ decision to include this commemorative symbol links past atrocities to the present.
+Their instructions were to hold up the card along with their various Black Lives Matter signage, face the center of Five Corners and say the name aloud at 6.
+Protesters then stood in silence for eight minutes and 46 seconds, the same amount of time that George Floyd’s neck lay under former Minneapolis police officer Derek Chauvin’s knee.
+Chauvin has since been charged with third-degree murder and second-degree manslaughter.

-Essex Resists comes out of the inauguration of President Trump back in 2016.
+Essex Resists comes out of the inauguration of President Donald Trump back in 2016.
 The more than 250 members hail mainly from Essex.
-Others come from neighbouring towns such as Williston and Shelburne.
-The group is predominantly white, yet Adams notes that they have done their homework on what it means to be an ally:
+Others come from neighboring towns such as Williston and Shelburne.
+The group is predominantly white, yet Adams notes that they have done their homework on what it means to support people of color:

 “We’ve been in action for three-and-a-half years--we’ve walked the walk in terms of what we’ve shown up for with action.
 We’ve tried to make sure we’re showing up to support organizations in our community like Migrant Justice when they’re doing the very important work that they’re doing.
 I think the question of optical allyship is an important one and we as white people have an obligation to get our shoulder to the wheel.
 I come from generations of privilege, and if I do not make use of that privilege, then I’m not doing my part.”